Contemporary Sports and Games (10452.1)

 There are some costs associated with this unit which are detailed below:

-- Students are required to purchase a UC HPE polo shirt available from the student shop in Building 1.
-The UC HPE polo shirt is required to be worn during your individual teaching episode.
+- Pre-service teachers are required to purchase a UC HPE polo shirt available from the student shop in Building 1.
+The UC HPE polo shirt is required to be worn during their individual teaching episode.

 - A whistle and wrist watch are also required.